 Tibetan Buddhist art is particularly rich and complex and studying its iconography seems a never-ending task as many characters can be represented in several ways to express different qualities or aspects of spirituality.

-Apart from buddhas (beings who have attained perfection and reached a higher world), bodhisattvas (beings who have reached perfection but who have chosen to linger in this world to help humans overcome their suffering and progress towards a higher realm) and their attendants, there is an array of wrathful gods (who are in fact protectors), historical figures such as famous lamas and mahasiddhas (tantric adepts), kings, religious teachers and philosophers, unidentified lamas, and a few mythical creatures and animals.
+Apart from buddhas (beings who have attained perfection and reached a higher world), bodhisattvas (beings who have reached perfection but who have chosen to linger in this world to help humans overcome their suffering and progress towards a higher realm), their consorts and their attendants, there is an array of wrathful gods (who are often protectors), historical figures such as famous lamas and mahasiddhas (tantric adepts), kings, religious teachers and philosophers, unidentified lamas, and a few mythical creatures and animals.
 Obviously, most characters already existed in the Indian Buddhist pantheon but some are specifically Tibetan (the imported religion was integrated to the existing Bön religion), while others are mainly seen in Tibet and Mongolia or in Tibet and Nepal.

 Tibetan paintings alone would take a lifetime to be studied in details as there are so many of them and they are so full of symbols and hidden meanings.
 There is an extensive range of tangkas and other Tibetan pictorial arts (murals, textiles, tsakali cards) on http://www.himalayanart.org with very useful explanations.
 See also Tibetan murals in Lo (now known as Mustang) on : http://dl.lib.brown.edu/BuddhistTempleArt

 Ancient Buddhist Tibetan sculptures are also plentiful, especially in the form of statues.
 They range roughly from the 8th to the 18th century and can measure from a few centimetres (for a portable shrine) to several meters high (to sit or stand in a temple).
 They are usually made of copper alloy, brass or bronze, but sometimes silver, wood or ivory and even copper repoussé, stone or clay.
 Styles vary enormously from one century to the other, from one region to the other, from one school of artists to the other, and it is sometimes impossible to tell whether a particular sculpture was made by a foreign artist working in Tibet or by a Tibetan artist influenced by a foreign style.
 The composition of the alloy, the technique used, the type of inlay (turquoise, lapis lazuli and/or coral) if any, the finish at the back of the piece, in conjunction with the character that it represents, help determine whether a statue was made in Tibet and/or by a Tibetan artist.
-The facial features, the design of the crown, the jewellery, the attributes, the lotus base, the overall shape and proportions of the head and body, point out to a given style corresponding to a given school of artists (Kashmiri, Nepalese, Indian, Central Tibetan, West Tibetan etc.) at a given period, but it is not unusual to find metal statues with mixed features.
-The presence of lapis lazuli powder in the hair and cold gold on the face indicates that the statue was worshipped in Tibet but not necessarily that it was made there.
+The facial features, the design of the crown, the jewellery, the attributes, the lotus base, the overall shape and proportions of the head and body, point to a given style corresponding to a given school of artists (Kashmiri, Nepalese, Indian, Central Tibetan, West Tibetan etc.) at a given period, but it is not unusual to find metal statues with mixed features.
+The presence of lapis lazuli powder (or indigo) in the hair and cold gold on the face indicates that the statue was worshipped in Tibet but not necessarily that it was made there.
 Some styles went through a revival several centuries later, but the more modern pieces (16th-18th century) often lack the details, smooth contours and sobriety of the older ones, not to mention the beauty and harmony of them.

 The former Tibetan kingdom of Ladakh, now part of Jammu and Kashmir in Northern India, deserves a mention of its own for its gigantic statue of bodhisattva Maitreya carved in the rock (8th century circa), its well preserved murals (possibly the only Kashmiri paintings in situ), and the large wooden, clay or metal statues in some of its monasteries (see the Huntington Archive and Himalayan Art Resources links on the left sidebar).

 Apart from the murals mentioned above, some Gilgit manuscripts (now in an Indian museum) were illustrated with Kashmiri paintings.
 And that’s all (for the time being).
-Scholars are not sure whether Kashmiri paintings did not survive or whether Kashmiri artists did not normally paint, something which would be very odd…
+Scholars are not sure whether Kashmiri paintings did not survive or whether Kashmiri artists did not normally paint, something which would be rather odd…

-If sobriety defines early Buddhist Nepalese sculptures from the Licchavi period (5th to 9th century) and, to a certain extent, the Thakuri period (9th to 12th century), the Malla period, divided into early Malla (13th-15th century) and late Malla (16th-18th century) is one of splendour, with lavish gilding and stone inlay (turquoise and transparent gemstones such as crystal, ruby, carnelian etc.), very ornate crowns and jewellery, large lotus flowers, big circular earrings, wide belts, flowing garments often decorated with vajra (diamond thunderbolt) motifs, extremely harmonious body shape and proportions, with thin waists and long limbs, radiant faces with large semi-closed almond-shape eyes.
+If sobriety defines early Buddhist Nepalese sculptures from the Licchavi period (5th to 9th century) and, to a certain extent, the Transitional period (9th to 12th century), the Malla period, divided into early Malla (13th-15th century) and late Malla (16th-18th century) is one of splendour, with lavish gilding and stone inlay (turquoise and transparent gemstones such as crystal, ruby, carnelian etc.), very ornate crowns and jewellery, large lotus flowers, big circular earrings, wide belts/sashes, flowing garments often decorated with vajra (diamond thunderbolt) motifs, extremely harmonious body shape and proportions, with thin waists and long limbs, radiant faces with large semi-closed almond-shape eyes.
 The urna, if any, can be round, tear-shaped, square or oblong.
 The majority of Nepalese sculptures are made of copper, the others are made of copper alloy or wood (usually painted in bright colours), sometimes stone or ivory.
 Most statues represent a buddha, a bodhisattva or the goddess Tara.
 Two special bodhisattvas often found among Nepalese work are the beautiful and enigmatic Phagpa Lokeshvara (see the link to Ian Alsop’s enlightening article in the left sidebar) and the unmistakable Amoghapasha Lokeshvara with six or eight arms.
 The Nepalese pantheon also includes a few wrathful gods and some mythical creatures such as Garuda birds and the demon Kirtimukha, both of Hindu origin.
 Malla sculptures are the work of Newar artists from the Kathmandu valley.

 IV.
 The Khasa Malla kingdom